CU-Boulder-APPM-X720-Fall-2022/biweekly-report-7-loganbarnhart01/README.md

-# Biweekly Report 7

-## Deep Fool - An Algorithm to Fool Deep Neural Networks and Evaluate Robustness
+# Deep Fool - An Algorithm to Fool Deep Neural Networks and Evaluate Robustness

 ### Logan Barnhart